Home 70s Culture & Lifestyles 70s Music Contact

 It was hip.
 It was creepy.

-The return of Rod Serling to the television screen in the seventies was a most welcome event.
-Night Gallery felt like more of an extension of The Twilight zone even though it really wasn't.
+The return of Rod Serling to the television screen in the seventies was a Serling fan's dream come true.
+Night Gallery felt like more of an extension of The Twilight zone only in color, and with a hip '70s appeal.
 Serling himself didn't have the control that he had over the Twilight zone as he had in the '60s, and as a result, the series was suffered for it.
-Twilight zone in the '60s, focused more on science fiction and fantasy whereas night gallery in the '70s focused more on dark fantasy and tales of the supernatural.
-However rod serling's return as an anthology host was still truly wonderful.night gallery painting
+Twilight zone focused more on science fiction and fantasy whereas night gallery zoned in on dark fantasy and tales of the supernatural. night gallery painting

-The unveiling of the paintings that introduced each episode was a fascinating aspect in the opening of the show.
-It was almost as if the paintings were the true stars of the show, and we couldn't wait for the camera to zoom in on them.
+The unveiling of the paintings that introduced each episode was eerily fascinating, and introduced each segment, or complete episode of the show.
+It was almost as if the paintings were the true stars, and we couldn't wait for the camera to zoom in on them.
 Each Night Gallery canvas was painted by artists Tom Wright and Jaroslav "Jerry" Gebr.
-The series credits for the paintings went to Tom Wright.
+The series credits for the paintings however, went to Tom Wright.

 As for critical reception, the show was not as popular among viewers as the producers had hoped.
-This was a program that some liked, others hated, but I loved it.
+This was a program that some liked and others hated.
+I for one, loved it.
 It was Serling back in the saddle, hosting yet another potpourri of chilling tales designed to curdle the senses and delight the imagination.
-And preceding each tale was a private showing; an unveiling of a painting darker than the theme it represented.
-Each work was specific; beautiful yet dreadful, bizarre yet disturbingly normal; colorful yet drab, but above all, each was delightfully crafted.
+Each work was specific; beautiful yet dreadful, bizarre yet disturbingly normal; colorful yet drab, and above all, delightfully crafted.
 This was "The Night Gallery".

 Welcome, art lovers.